 1. Take a trial run with video technology

-If you have never participated in a video interview, you can avoid embarrassing mistakes by taking a test run.
+If you have never participated in a video interview, you can avoid embarrassing mistakes by taking a test run on a video interview software.
 Ask a friend to be your interviewer.
 Then take half an hour to practice answering questions over Skype.
 This practice can calm nerves, address technical issues (like bad sound quality), and remove potential distractions (like the poster on the wall behind you).

 — Alan Carniol, Interview Success Formula